oscarperez1985/Pewlett-Hackard-Analysis/README.md

 ### Deliverable 1

-This deliverable consist of a table that holds the most recent title of all the current employees who are eligible for retirement.
+This deliverable consists of a table that holds the most recent title of all the current employees who are eligible for retirement.

 A first query is written to merge the input tables *employees* and *titles*.
 The merge is performed based on employees who were born between 01/01/1952 and 12/31/1955.
 Finally, the table is sorted in ascending order by the employee number column.
 The outcome of this action is written and saved is a new table named *retirement_title.csv*